 The Ohio department of Health says it is safe to receive both a COVID-19 vaccine and a flu vaccine.

 Maintaining routine vaccinations can help prevent illnesses, reduce stress on the health care system, and protect at-risk and vulnerable populations during the pandemic.
 While a seasonal flu shot will not prevent COVID-19, it may reduce the risk to you and your loved ones from becoming seriously ill with the flu.

 Peak flu season in Ohio typically runs from late fall to early spring.
-Early vaccination offers the best protection against the flu, but a shot any time during flu season will provide benefits.
+Early vaccination (August through October) offers the best protection against the flu, but a shot any time during flu season will provide benefits.
 The annual flu shot is covered by Medicare Part B with no copay for adults age 65 or older.
 You can get your flu shot in one of many ways:

 - Make an appointment with your doctor.

 - Visit a local pharmacy, urgent care center, or walk-in clinic.

 - Attend a drive-through or curbside vaccination clinic in your community, if available.

 It is recommended you call ahead to ensure the location you are visiting has the vaccine in supply and to ask about any COVID-19 safety protocols.
 Ask your health care provider about a higher-dose flu vaccine specifically designed for older adults.
 If a higher-dose vaccine is not available from your health care provider or pharmacy, get the regular-dose shot instead.

 If you or an older loved one need help getting to your physician or a location that offers flu shots, contact your area agency on agency - 1-866-243-5678.